 As part of a nation-wide focus on the quality of NHS services, all NHS Trusts are required to publish their Quality Accounts in 2010.

 Our Quality Accounts focus on quality of services in three areas:

 The Trust’s Quality Accounts show the committed work that has taken place in the last year to improve the quality of services provided, as well as giving a forward look at how we aim to further improve the quality of our services.

-The Quality Accounts are available to download by clicking the link below.
+The Quality Accounts are available to download by clicking the links below.

-The National Service User Survey was undertaken for Leeds & York Partnership NHS Foundation Trust for 2012.
+The latest National Service User Survey was undertaken for Leeds & York Partnership NHS Foundation Trust as follows:

 Adobe Acrobat Reader is required to download these documents.